fenago/nlp-pytorch/lab_guides/Lab_3.md

 ======

-**TF-IDF** is yet another technique we can learn about to better represent natural language.
-It is often used in text mining and information retrieval to match documents based on search terms, but can also be used in combination with embeddings to better represent sentences in embedding form.
-Let\'s take the following phrase:

-*This is a small giraffe*

 Let\'s say we want a single embedding to represent the meaning of this sentence.
 One thing we could do is simply average the individual embeddings of each of the five words in this sentence:

 ![](./images/B12365_03_28.jpg)

-However, this methodology assigns equal weight to all the words in the sentence.
-Do you think that all the words contribute equally to the meaning of the sentence? **This** and **a** are very common words in the English language, but **giraffe** is very rarely seen.
-Therefore, we might want to assign more weight to the rarer words.
-This methodology is known as **Term Frequency -- Inverse Document Frequency** (**TD-IDF**).
-We will now demonstrate how we can calculate TF-IDF weightings for our documents.